 As if these levels of supply-chain complexity were not enough of a challenge, just like every other area of business, pressure to control costs is mounting.

-The Indirect Procurement Report 2020 – The evolution of MRO procurement, compiled by RS Components with the support of the Chartered Institute of Procurement and Supply (CIPS), found that 59% of MRO professionals said they faced pressure to reduce operational budgets.
+The Indirect Procurement Report 2020 – The evolution of MRO procurement, compiled by RS with the support of the Chartered Institute of Procurement and Supply (CIPS), found that 59% of MRO professionals said they faced pressure to reduce operational budgets.

 The same study showed that almost three quarters of UK companies already use some form of vendor-managed inventory for MRO supplies and 17% said the pandemic had prompted them to rationalise the number of suppliers they were using in order to improve procurement efficiency.